ferdaber/react-focus-within/README.md

 > ⚠️ If you are wrapping the event handlers in `focusProps` before applying it to managed children, make sure to pass the native `event` object back to the original `onBlur` and `onFocus` events, `FocusWithin` relies on this to determine if an event was emitted from a native DOM element or a nested `FocusWithin` element

-### Static API
+### Other API

-*   `FocusWithin.wrapComponent(Component) => ReactComponent` - use as a workaround to quickly wrap a non-`FocusWithin` component for use when mixing managed `FocusWithin` children with other component types that are managed.
+*   `withFocusWithin(Component) => ReactComponent` - use as a quick wrapper around a container component, the container element will receive an `isFocused` prop if any of its children are focused.
+The `isFocused` prop will not be passed in if you are wrapping a native DOM component, since it does not understand `isFocused` as an attribute.
+*   `FocusWithin.wrapComponent` - this is exactly the same as `withFocusWithin`